woosting/linux/contents/syncthing/configuration-cli.md

 4. Use your desktop webbroswer and surf to: `http://<syncthing.server.ip.address>:8384`

-The remaining configuration can be done from the web/interface.
+	>	NOTE: The remaining configuration can be done from this web/interface.

 ## References

-The official: [Syncthing Configuration][1]
+> Adapted from: Official Syncthing documentation > [Syncthing Configuration][1]

 <!-- REFERENCES -->